alganet/stage0-uefi/README.md

 # stage0-uefi

 This is a port of stage0-posix (https://github.com/oriansj/stage0-posix) to UEFI.
 Its purpose is to start with a tiny binary seed that can be manually inspected and use it to build C toolchain and some extra tools.
+It targets amd64 and riscv64 UEFI.

 ## Usage